 1. Dress the part

-Since I work from home, this means leggings and a cute shirt or blouse, but not my PJs.
+If you work from home, this can mean leggings and a cute shirt or blouse, but definitely not your pajamas.

 I’ve realized that wearing the same thing I wore to go to bed makes me want to go to bed again.

 So, the next time you feel sleepy or unmotivated when working from home, try this out.

 Put on some makeup and do your hair if you’re into that kind of thing.

 2. Count your blessings

 On days like these, it’s easy to get sucked up into the negativity black hole.